Freezing Fruit [fact sheet]

 Apples

 Select crisp apples.
-Wash, peel and core.
+Wash, peel, and core.
 Slice medium apples into twelfths and large into sixteenths.

-Preparation - Select a pack method
+Select a pack method.

 Syrup Pack - Use 40% cold syrup.
 To prevent browning, add 1/2 tsp.
 (1500 mg) ascorbic acid to each quart of syrup.
 Start with 1/2 cup cold syrup in a pint container, add fruit, press fruit down and add syrup to cover.
 Crumple a small piece of water-resistant paper on top to hold fruit down.